-STATUS: Active Project
+STATUS: Completed Project

 PROJECT PURPOSE & GOALS

-Assess the interoperability and value of the systems and tools tested in the pilot in live LIS and EHR systems pre- and post-implementation.
+- Assess the interoperability and value of the systems and tools tested in the pilot in live LIS and EHR systems pre- and post-implementation.